onnx/onnx/docs/Operators.md

              '------------------------------> dY/dZ (2nd output of Gradient)
   ```

-  When the inputs of Gradient are the tensors named in "xs", the computation
+  When the inputs of Gradient are the tensors named in "xs" and "zs", the
-  can be optimized.
-More specifically, intermediate variables in forward pass can
+  computation can be optimized.
+More specifically, intermediate variables in
-  be reused if the gradient is computed via reverse-mode auto-differentiation.
+  forward pass can be reused if the gradient is computed via reverse-mode
+  auto-differentiation.

 #### Version